Here are some of the preparation

 I was in Wood Buffalo National Park.

 in 1922 to protect the Wood buffalo.
-It has area of
+It has an area of

-my first buffalo at km 126, man it is big, and ugly...
+my first buffalos at km 126, man it is big and ugly...

-reading that the buffalo have a big head to plow into the snow to
+reading that the buffalos have a big head to plow into the snow to

 stopped to see a Karst.
 Man!
 That is one hell of a big